You aren’t your cap table

 Here are the benefits when your VCs (say seed + late seed + A + B) know each other and are “friends”:

 - If you need a bridge, and your VCs are “friends”, they’ll agree to it much more easily.
 Bridge rounds (i.e., extra rounds between rounds) are always full of stress and drama.
-But in the end if you are doing OK just not great yet, you’re existing investors will likely give you more money.
+But in the end, if you are doing OK just not great yet, your existing investors will likely give you more money.
 But if they don’t trust each other, there’s room for way too many games.
 One of them may not want to write their share of the bridge check.
-Or they might want to the last minute to see if they commit.
+Or they might wait to the last minute to see if they commit.
 And so on.
 But if your VCs are “friends”, in one meeting, they’ll just figure it out.
 If it’s give you another $750k at the last round price, and everyone splits it $250k/$250k/$250k, so be it.
 No one wants to break too much glass with friends.
 But if they don’t know each other?
 Just figuring out the split could take weeks.
 Or even months.
 And they might never even agree.

 - “Friend” VCs don’t play as many games with the next round.
 These days, everyone wants to put more and more money into their winners.
 If a VC thinks you are a winner, they will want to pile in, in a way they didn’t even just a few years ago.
 This can lead to a lot of temptation to play games.
 To buy shares from ex-employees without anyone’s consent.
 To try to lead rounds without telling other investors.
 And maybe most importantly, to not help you source the next round as much.
 Because they might want to take it.
 But if your VCs are all friends, the games may still go on, but they will have friendly boundaries.
 No one is going to screw anyone else over too much.
 That takes stress off your plate.
 And makes their motivations more transparent.

 - “Friends” VCs are more honest with you — the CEOs.
 You want honesty.
 This is an issue I see a lot.
 If the VCs don’t know each other well, and they don’t know the CEO well either, then everyone sort of … holds their tongue.
 No VCs these days wants to not be seen as “founder friendly” — whatever that means.
 In many ways, that’s good.
 But it also means you often won’t hear the truth when VCs are worried.
 When they are worried you are spending too much.
 When they are worried you’ll struggle to raise the next round.
 When they are worried you are hiring the wrong folks.
 VCs aren’t any smarter than you, and they don’t run your business.
 But you do want to know where they stand, and to have honest feedback from your investors.
-I see honestly much, much more often when VCs are friends.
+I see honesty much, much more often when VCs are friends.
 Rather than all pretending to be the most founder-friendly.

 - “Friends” VCs are frankly less likely to talk about replacing you as CEO.
 This is less common than it once was, but still something to think about.
 When your VCs are all friends, if one of them believes in you — that’s usually enough to tip the balance in favor of “we believe in the CEO”.
 Even if it’s not your largest investor.
 But if your VCs aren’t friends, it can be challenging when the largest one loses some confidence.